BA in

 Introduction

 A BA in Psychology will provide students with the academic and experiential foundation necessary for graduate study within the subfields of psychology: including, clinical, counseling, school, industrial/organizational, developmental, social, and experimental.
-It also prepares undergraduates for the pursuit of graduate education in allied professions, such as social work, mental health counseling, and guidance counseling.
+It also prepares undergraduates to pursue graduate education in allied professions, such as social work, mental health counseling, and guidance counseling.
 Pace graduates with bachelor's degrees in psychology have also gone on to medical school, law school, and health professional school; they have attained employment in marketing, human resources, medical center research, education, and non-profit organizations.

 - Develop your analytical and problem-solving abilities.

-- Gain the knowledge and skills you need for either graduate school or career success.
+- Gain the knowledge and skills you need for graduate school or career success.

 - Learn from experts in areas such as child development, clinical practice, cognitive psychology, counseling, cultural diversity, experimental and applied research, school psychology, social behavior, and women’s issues.